neanes/neanes/ROADMAP.md

 ## Must-haves but lower priority

 - The app is currently very slow when there are many pages.
 Add a way to view one page at a time with backwards/forwards buttons.
 Also figure out how to improve the speed for many pages.
+- Fix neume justification routine when a text box is entered in the middle of a line

 ## Nice-to-haves

 - Right-align option for martyria and tempos.
 Does this maybe become a "paragraph option", where a paragraph can consist of neumes, small text-boxes that fit to the width of their contents, and have an alignment?
 - Document Settings Dialog
+- Better Drop Cap support (more fonts, change color and size)
 - Microtonal Sharps and Flats
 - Custom Martyrias
 - Note Indicators